Santiago Iglesias: Early years

-He was a very active labor organizer in Puerto Rico and was often arrested and jailed for his activities.
+He was a labor organizer in Puerto Rico and was often arrested and jailed for his activities.
 He was considered American Federation of Labor (AFL) president Samuel Gompers's ally on the island.
 In fact, Gompers appointed him general organizer of the American Federation of Labor for the districts of Puerto Rico and Cuba in 1901.

-In 1915, he founded the Puerto Rico's Socialist Party, a pro-alliance, pro-labor party (not to be confused with the avowedly Marxist and pro-independence Puerto Rican Socialist Party founded in the 1970s).
-His Socialist Party, unlike its namesake, did elect its candidates to elective office during many elections.
+In 1915, he founded the Puerto Rico's Socialist Party, a pro-alliance, pro-labor party.

 He also served as secretary of the Pan-American Federation of Labor from 1925 to 1933.
 In 1936, he was wounded during an assassination attempt by Puerto Rican Nationalist Party partisans.

 After losing a race in 1908 against Tulio Larrínaga for Puerto Rico's non-voting delegate seat in the United States Congress, Iglesias was elected as a Coalitionist Resident Commissioner on November 8, 1932, and was reelected in 1936 for the term ending January 3, 1941.
 He served in the 73rd, 74th, 75th, and 76th Congresses, from March 4, 1933, until his death.

 Member of the Senate of Puerto Rico

 Iglesias served as a member of the first Senate of Puerto Rico in 1917, and reelected several times, until his election to Congress in 1932.

-He pushed for many social reforms, many of which did become law, either as part of the PDP's reform agenda in the 1940s or as part of the Constitution of Puerto Rico in 1952.
+He pushed for social reforms, many of which did become law, either as part of the PDP's reform agenda in the 1940s or as part of the Constitution of Puerto Rico in 1952.